GivherLLC/givher/content/all-events/ca-jewish-caucus-ca-lgbtq-caucus-drag-purim-event.md

   Don't miss out on joining Members of the Jewish and LGBTQ Caucuses at this Reception & Drag Show as we celebrate this Drag Purim Event.
 We can't wait to see you there!

-  *The California LGBTQ Foundation and the California Jewish Legislative Caucus Foundation are 501(c)(3) charitable organizations.
+  *The California LGBTQ Foundation and the California Jewish Legislative Caucus Leadership Foundation are 501(c)(3) charitable organizations.
 Contributions are tax-deductible as charitable contributions to the extent permitted by law.*

   **This event is a joint fundraiser for both the LGBTQ and Jewish Foundations and, therefore, is not reportable.**